Kimono: Construction

-Kimono have a set method of construction, which allows the entire garment to be taken apart, cleaned and resewn easily.
+Kimonos have a set method of construction, which allows the entire garment to be taken apart, cleaned and resewn easily.
 As the seam allowance on nearly every panel features two selvedges that will not fray, the woven edges of the fabric bolt are retained when the kimono is sewn, leading to large and often uneven seam allowances; unlike Western clothing, the seam allowances are not trimmed down, allowing for a kimono to be resewn to different measurements without the fabric fraying at the seams.
 This was also used to prolong the life of the garment by reversing the sleeves (hiding the worn cuff hem in the shoulder seam) or the back panels (swapping the high-stress center seam and the low-stress sides), like the European custom of side-to-middling or end-to-middling bedsheets.

-Historically, kimono were taken apart entirely to be washed – a process known as arai-hari.
+Historically, kimonos were taken apart entirely to be washed – a process known as arai-hari.
 Once cleaned, the fabric would be resewn by hand; this process, though necessary in previous centuries, is uncommon in modern-day Japan, as it is relatively expensive.

-Despite the expense of hand-sewing, however, some modern kimono, including silk kimono and all formal kimono, are still hand-sewn entirely; even machine-sewn kimono require some degree of hand-sewing, particularly in finishing the collar, the hem, and the lining, if present.
-Hand-sewn kimono are usually sewn with a single running stitch roughly 3 mm to 4 mm long, with stitches growing shorter around the collar area for strength.
+Despite the expense of hand-sewing, however, some modern kimonos, including silk kimono and all formal styles, are still hand-sewn entirely; even machine-sewn kimonos require some degree of hand-sewing, particularly in finishing the collar, the hem, and the lining, if present.
+Hand-sewn kimonos are usually sewn with a single running stitch roughly 3 mm to 4 mm long, with stitches growing shorter around the collar area for strength.
 Kimono seams, instead of being pressed entirely flat, are pressed to have a 'lip' of roughly 2 mm (known as the kise) pressed over each seam.
-This disguises the stitches, as hand-sewn kimono are not tightly sewn, rendering the stitches visible if pressed entirely flat.
+This disguises the stitches, as hand-sewn kimonos are not tightly sewn, rendering the stitches visible if pressed entirely flat.

+Parts of Kimono

+The kimono is a symmetrical flat structure, with the back panel in the center, left and right back panels, front panels, and Okumi attached symmetrically.

+A single-layer garment made only from outer fabric or without lining is called Hitoe (unlined).

+A garment with lining, or made by sewing together two layers of cloth back-to-back, is called Awase (lined).

+Body Panels (Migoro)

+Migoro refers to the main body of the garment, covering the front and back torso, excluding sleeves and collar.

+When overlapping the front panels, the one on top is called Uwamae (upper front) and the one underneath is Shitamae (lower front).

+Okumi

+Okumi is a half-width panel of fabric attached to the front panel to make closing the garment easier.

+The combined width of front panel, back panel, and Okumi is called Mihaba (body width).